I found powerful and surprising insights from my involvement in sexual abuse support groups.

 As men, we became a part of their healing process as well.

 One word of caution.
 A mixed-gender group is not for everyone.
 Some individuals need to be in the same gender group.
-Attending a mixed group is not better or a sign of maturity; it’s just another option to consider.
+Attending a mixed group is not better or a sign of maturity; it’s another option.

 There are a variety of organizations that are available for sexual abuse and assault survivors.
 I highly recommend SASA Worldwide and 1in6 for additional resources in finding a sexual abuse support group near you.